Roobyx/dupka/README.md

 Each of the features is developped and working for both iOS and Android

 ## Feature Roadmap:
+- Ability to report that a previously reported issue has been fixed (with photo proof)
 - Properly refactor the atomic design structure
 - ~~Annonymus firebase login~~
 - Face detection on storage photos